e-meyer/manhwa-helper-server/README.md

 ### Manhwa Alert Server

+- Flask API to get data from Scanlators
-This is going **to** be the scraper server for the [manhwa-alert-app](https://github.com/e-meyer/manhwa-helper-app) project.
+- Scraping server for the [manhwa-alert-app](https://github.com/e-meyer/manhwa-helper-app) project.

-It's currently just a basic scrape testing.
+### Additional Info

-I've tried Node.js for scraping but noticed that Python with Flask performs somewhat better.
+I've tried Node.js for scraping but noticed that Python performs considerably better.

-Also, I've implemented some workarounds for specific scanlators because scraping certain functionalities can be tricky.
-For example, when there's no actual search page available, analyzing the network traffic can come in handy.
+Because Dart can't handle Cloudflare very well, and some websites have it implemented, and also because I've been interested in backend development lately, I decided to develop an API and leave that to the backend.

+It's currently hosted on an AWS instance, but I should just move it to AWS API Gateway later.